tiagovrs/WinToken/README.md

 - Vinicius Testa

-## 📝 Introdução e adequação do Projeto
+## 📝 Introduction and Competition Requirements

-&nbsp;&nbsp;&nbsp;&nbsp; Este projeto foi desenvolvido para o Hackathon da <a href="https://www.lumx.io/pt/lumx-hack"> Lumx Hack Powered by Ethereum.Rio </a> nas categorias:
+&nbsp;&nbsp;&nbsp;&nbsp; This project was created for the Hackathon <a href="https://www.lumx.io/pt/lumx-hack"> Lumx Hack Powered by Ethereum.Rio </a> under the categories:
 - Desafio Lumx Hack
 - Desafio Chiliz: Trilha Projeto de SportFi

-O Desafio Lumx Hack possuía os seguintes requisitos:
+The "Desafio Lumx Hack" had the following requirements:

 <div align="center">
-<sub>Quadro 1 - Requisitos Desafio Lumx Hack</sub>
+<sub>Table 1 - Requirements Desafio Lumx Hack</sub>

-# | Requisito
+\# | Requirements
 --- | ---
-1 | Utilizar o Lumx Protocol
+1 | Use Lumx Protocol
-2 | Se adequar à, pelo menos, um dos seguintes temas: fidelização, engajamento de clientes, finanças, seguros, jogos e esportes
+2 | Align with, at least, one of the following themes: customer loyalty, client engagement, finances, insurance, games, and sports.
-3 | Usar o Blockchain como base da solução
+3 | Use Blockchain as the foundation of the solution

-<sup> Adaptado de Lumx Hack (2024) </sup>
+<sup> Adapted from Lumx Hack (2024) </sup>
 </div>

-Já o Desafio Chiliz possuía os seguintes requisitos:
+On the other hand Desafio Chiliz possuía os seguintes requisitos:

 <div align="center">
-<sub>Quadro 2 - Requisitos Desafio Chiliz</sub>
+<sub>Table 2 - Requirements Desafio Chiliz</sub>

-# | Requisito
+\# | Requirements
 --- | ---
-1 | Se adequar à, pelo menos, um dos seguintes temas: Plataformas de DEX, empréstimos, SocialFi, apostas gamificadas/pool, plataforma de apostas sem perda, projeto de infraestrutura de SportFi
+1 | Align with, at least, one of the following themes: DEX platforms, loans, SocialFi, gamified betting/pool, no-loss betting platform, SportFi infrastructure project.
-2 | Preferencialmente utilizar Fan Tokens
+2 | Preferably use Fan Tokens

-<sup> Adaptado de Lumx Hack (2024) </sup>
+<sup> Adapted from Lumx Hack (2024) </sup>
 </div>

-&nbsp;&nbsp;&nbsp;&nbsp; Todos esses requisitos foram contabilizados durante o desenvolvimento e, portanto, estão presentes no MVP do WebApp.
+&nbsp;&nbsp;&nbsp;&nbsp; All these requirements have been accounted for during development and therefore are present in the WebApp's MVP.

-⚙️ Tecnologias utilizadas: React, Lumx Protocol, Solidity, IPFS, HardHat
+⚙️ Technologies used: React, Lumx Protocol, Solidity, IPFS, HardHat

-## 📝 Descrição da Solução
+## 📝 What is WinToken?

+&nbsp;&nbsp;&nbsp;&nbsp; WinToken is the solution for engaging fans on sports streaming.
+First conceived for NBA enthusiasts, WinToken is a betting web app integrated with Blockchain technology.
+It incentivizes the basketball community to actively participate in the game, while ensuring the security and transparency inherent to decentralized applications. <br>
+&nbsp;&nbsp;&nbsp;&nbsp; For such purpose, WinToken shall be present in live streamings of NBA games featuring famous teams such as the Los Angeles Lakers and the Boston Celtics.
+It is expected that in its first appeareances, the fans may be puzzled with the sudden pop-up: "Reedem 200 tokens today and enter for a chance to win NFT" followed by a QR code on their Twitch screens.
+However, soon natural curiosity will follow.
+That is when our user journey begins. <br>
+&nbsp;&nbsp;&nbsp;&nbsp; Our app is about costumer loyalty and taking sports to costumers' home.
+It is not enough betting and seeing the result of your bet afterwards when the game is over.
+We want people to bet and constantly interact with the game.
+For those people who are engaged stadium-goers, we give the opportunity to thrilled and pennyless watch their teams and bet on it.
+On the other hands, for those people who don't watch any games at all, but like to bet, we give a reason to engage in their favorite sport. <br>
+&nbsp;&nbsp;&nbsp;&nbsp; In order to perform such tasks, WinToken's user shall have the following journey:
+- Reedem x tokens by scanning a QR Code that randomly pops up on Twitch sports' transmissions
+- Exchange tokens for exciting bets:
+> how many points will Lebron make today?
+Enter a number: _____"
+- If right, earn an exclusive NFT.

+&nbsp;&nbsp;&nbsp;&nbsp; Therefore, it can be seen that our app adds a completely new dimension for betting prizes today.
+It revolutizes the market for betting by giving sports fans the chance to enter the NFT market.
+Our value proposal to overcome the competition is explore a new market: NFTbets.
+This is what WinToken is about.

 ## 📝 Link de demonstração